TobiasABay/wine.tobiasbay.me/FETCH_FLOODING_FIX.md

 1. **Open Network Tab** in Chrome DevTools
 2. **Load the app** and observe:
    - Initial mount should trigger 1 request per component
-   - Polling should happen every 30 seconds
+   - Polling should happen every 5 seconds (real-time updates)
    - No burst requests when interacting with the UI
 3. **Navigate between pages** and verify:
    - Old intervals are cleaned up
    - New pages don't trigger excessive requests
-4. **Monitor backend logs** for request frequency
+4. **Monitor backend logs** for request frequency (should see ~1 request per 5 seconds per active component)

 ---